HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 dependencies {
     // Basic dependency
     implementation("com.highcapable.yukihookapi:api:<yuki-version>")
+    // It is recommended to use KavaRef as the core reflection API implementation("com.highcapable.kavaref:kavaref-core:<kavaref-version>")
+    implementation("com.highcapable.kavaref:kavaref-extension:<kavaref-version>")
     // Must be added when used as an Xposed Module, otherwise optional compileOnly("de.robv.android.xposed:api:82")
     // Must be added when used as an Xposed Module, otherwise optional